Riteshraut0116/python_arohi_proposal/README.md

 ## 🖼️ Final Output

-After running the script, a window will appear and you will see the drawing of Lord Krishna being created.
-Once the script is finished, your beautiful artwork is ready! 🎉
+After running the script, a window will appear and you will see a heart being drawn using Python Turtle graphics.
+Once the drawing is complete, a sweet message saying "I Love You Arohi! ❤️" will appear on the screen. 🎉

 ![Final Output](arohi_propose_files/pythonoutput.png)